Dr Hannah Bower, Churchill

 Biographical Information

-I am a College Teaching Officer and acting Director of English Studies at Churchill College.
-I am a medievalist and an early modernist and I am particularly interested in relationships between literature, bodies, and emotions.
+I am a Faculty Teaching Associate and College Lecturer at Churchill College.
+I am a medievalist - with lots of interests in the early modern period too! - and I am particularly interested in relationships between literature, bodies, and emotions.

 My PhD was funded by the Wellcome Trust and completed at the University of Oxford; it explored the linguistic and imaginative connections between medieval medical recipes and more canonical literary writings.
+The monograph based on this research was published (open access) with Oxford University Press and shortlisted for the 2022 British Society for Literature and Science Book Prize.
 Through the Wellcome Trust, I also completed a six-month secondment fellowship at the London Science Museum during which I explored the editorial history and reader reception of eighteenth-century medical pamphlets.

 My current research projects continue this interdisciplinary approach.
 I have produced a series of articles investigating how human-engineered spectacles—performed by bodies and formed (or re-formed) in text—might function as fecund sites within medieval writings for intersections between different written and dramatic genres, literary forms and inhabited spaces.
 This recently led to the organisation of a conference called The Multimedia Craft of Wonder.